 Road trip to Ottawa, Kingston and Prince Edward County

-Combine the perfect mix of city and country on a road trip to Ottawa, Canada’s capital and beyond.
+Combine the perfect mix of city, country and outdoor adventure on a road trip to Ottawa, Canada’s capital and beyond.

 The Lakeside Motel, Prince Edward County